As Xbox Game Pass Ultimate launches cloud gaming, it must solve the last-mile problem

 Microsoft knows what it needs

-The one thing I can about Xbox Game Pass Ultimate and cloud gaming is that Microsoft seems to understand these problems.
+The one thing I can say about Xbox Game Pass Ultimate and cloud gaming is that Microsoft seems to understand these problems.
 It has partnered with Samsung and Razer to specifically address these concerns.
 During Samsung’s Unpacked event in August, Phil Spencer joined the broadcast to talk about bringing Game Pass to Galaxy phones.
 And having hardware partnerships like this could prove important.
 If Microsoft thinks of something it wants or needs to improve streaming, Samsung is a market leader.
 It can do something and others will follow.

 But it goes beyond phones and consoles.
 Samsung also makes televisions, and the idea of getting Xbox Game Pass Ultimate directly into a smart TV is compelling.
 If all you need to get started gaming is to install an app on the TV you already have in your family room, Game Pass could end up catching on quick.
 And again, partnering with Samsung could mean moves like including an Xbox gamepad with certain TVs.